AI-learner-ZZ/learning-assistant/README.md

 npm run demo:build   # output a static site to demo-dist/
 ```

-[.github/workflows/demo.yml](.github/workflows/demo.yml) auto-deploys it to GitHub Pages on push to `main` (enable Pages → "GitHub Actions" in repo settings, and set your repo's `owner` in the demo link above).
+[.github/workflows/demo.yml](.github/workflows/demo.yml) auto-deploys it to GitHub Pages on every push to `main`.
+To enable it once: repo **Settings → Pages → Build and deployment → Source → "GitHub Actions"**.
+The demo then goes live at [ai-learner-zz.github.io/learning-assistant](https://ai-learner-zz.github.io/learning-assistant/).
+(The demo build uses a relative asset base, so it works under the `/learning-assistant/` project subpath with no extra config.)

 ---